Willie Calhoun Player Props: Yankees vs. Rays

 Willie Calhoun At The Plate

-- Calhoun is batting .250 with a double, two home runs and three walks.
+- Calhoun is hitting .240 with a double, two home runs and four walks.

-- In 60.0% of his games this season (nine of 15), Calhoun has picked up at least one hit, and in three of those games (20.0%) he recorded at least two.
+- In 56.3% of his 16 games this season, Calhoun has picked up at least one hit.
+He's also had three multi-hit games.

-- He has gone deep in two of 15 games played this season, and in 3.8% of his plate appearances.
+- In 16 games played this season, he has homered in two of them.

-- Calhoun has driven in a run in five games this year (33.3%), including one multiple-RBI game.
+- In five games this year, Calhoun has picked up an RBI, with more than one RBI once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.